erwinkulasic/Cakebase/README.md

 <br>

 ### **Limits**
-Cakebase should only be used in small projects or test environments it is not performant enough to keep up with a real database.
+Cakebase should only be used in small projects or test environments, as it is not performant enough to keep up with a real database.

 <br>